Bratislava: Economy

 The Bratislava Region is the wealthiest and most economically prosperous region in Slovakia, despite being the smallest by area and having the third smallest population of the eight Slovak regions.
 It accounts for about 26% of the Slovak GDP.

-The average monthly salary in the Bratislava region in 2022 was €1 908.

-According to GDP per capita, Bratislava was the sixth-richest region in the European Union in 2016.
-However, analysts have noted that the Bratislava region's ranking is exaggerated for several reasons.
-The GDP of the Bratislava region takes into account the activities of companies with headquarters in the capital but who also have significant operations elsewhere.
-Moreover, Volkswagen Slovakia, the largest automaker in Slovakia, is located in the Bratislava region but is owned by VW, giving the impression that the area is extremely rich.
-As a result, almost 30 percent of Slovakia's GDP is created in Bratislava.
+According to GDP per capita, Bratislava is the 19th-richest region in the European Union in 2023.
+The unemployment rate in Bratislava was 2,38% in June 2023.
+The average monthly salary in the Bratislava region in 2024 was 2150€.

-The unemployment rate in Bratislava was 1.83% in December 2007.
 Many governmental institutions and private companies have their headquarters in Bratislava.
-More than 75% of Bratislava's population works in the service sector, mainly composed of trade, banking, IT, telecommunications, and tourism.
+More than 75% of Bratislava's population works in the service sector, mainly composed of trade, banking, IT, Telecommunications, and tourism.
 The Bratislava Stock Exchange (BSSE), the organiser of the public securities market, was founded on 15 March 1991.

 Companies operating predominantly in Bratislava with the highest value added according to the 2018 Trend Top 200 ranking, include the Volkswagen Bratislava Plant, Slovnaft refinery (MOL), Eset (software developer), Asseco (software company), PPC Power (producer of heat and steam) and Trenkwalder personnel agency.

 Volkswagen Group took over and expanded the BAZ factory in 1991, and has since considerably expanded production beyond original Skoda Auto models.
 Currently, 68% of production is focused on SUVs: Audi Q7; VW Touareg; as well as the body and under-chassis of the Porsche Cayenne.
 Since 2012, production has also included the Volkswagen up!, SEAT Mii and Skoda Citigo.